jugglinmike/command-the-command-line/src/material/history/index.md

 ???

-AT&T, General Electric, and MIT collaborated on a time-sharing operating system with the goal of security, reliability, and robustness.
-AT&T eventually left the project.
+In 1964, AT&T, General Electric, and MIT collaborated on a "time-sharing" operating system.
+This kind of operating system uses multitasking to rapidly switch between processes running in parallel, allowing multiple people to work simultaneously using remote terminals.
+That feature was built in to the core architecture, and in :chapter:users-and-groups:, we'll see how it persists today.

 ---